- Professor; Theory/Composition Division Coordinator

 - Expert Areas: Music Theory, Composition

-Thomas Couvillon is an Assistant Professor in the EKU Department of Music, where he serves as coordinator of music theory and composition studies.
-His works have been performed in venues throughout the South and Southwest, including the Music Nouvelle Festival, the High Voltage Electro-Acoustic Music Festival, the 12 Nights Electronic Music Festival, the Festival of New Music at Louisiana State University and at regional and national conferences of the Society of Composers.
-His music has also been broadcast as part of a regional public radio concert series.
+Originally from Baton Rouge, Louisiana, Thomas Couvillon's works have been performed in venues throughout the United States and Canada, including the Music Nouvelle Festival, the High Voltage Electro-Acoustic Music Festival, the 12 Nights Electronic Music Festival, the Festival of New Music at Louisiana State University, Sam Houston State University Festival of Contemporary Music, Kentucky New Music Festival, University of Ottawa Oboe Festival, and at regional and national conferences of the Society of Composers.
+Additionally, his music has been broadcast on radio as part of a NPR affiliate concert series.
 In March 2007, he was commissioned to compose music for Where the River Bends, a three-hour documentary televised statewide on Kentucky Educational Television.
 In 2008, the Kiev Philharmonic recorded his Aria for Orchestra for Volume 17 of the Masterworks of the New Era CD series.
-Dr. Couvillon was recently selected as the winner of the 2011 Kentucky Music Teachers Association Commisioned Composer competition.
+In 2011, Dr. Couvillon was awarded Commissioned Composer by the Kentucky Music Teachers Association.
+His work, Plaisirs éphémères de l’été, for oboe/English horn and percussion, was given its Canadian premiere the following year for the closing concert of University of Ottawa’s Oboe Festival.
+In Spring 2015, Dr. Couvillon was awarded a grant to do a five-week artistic residency at the Banff Center in Alberta to work on a piece for wind ensemble.
+The completed work, Mountains, Rivers, Dreams, was recently performed by the Peabody Conservatory Wind Ensemble.
+Dr. Couvillon’s recent commissions include composing works for the Arizona-based 4-2-1 piano duo, Favonian Winds, the Elysian Trombone Consort and the Lexington Chamber Orchestra.

 In addition to composing music for a wide variety of traditional media, Dr. Couvillon has done significant work in the fields of electronic music and multimedia.
 In 2005, he was commissioned by the Sam Houston State University Dance department to provide the score for Return to the Land, a combination of dance, electronic music, and video, which was performed at the DiverseWorks Theatre in Houston, Texas.
-His most recent project, Broken Beauty, combines digitally-generated video imagery with original electronic music.
+He has also composed several works that combine digitally-generated video imagery with original electronic music.